 Zoom on the Energizer eZV8000

-In summary, the Energizer eZV8000 is a powerful portable inverter generator especially useful for:
+In a nutshell, the Energizer eZV8000 is a powerful portable inverter generator mostly geared towards:

 - Food truck owners who want to ensure that their business is fully self-contained and does not rely on potentially unreliable external power

 - Homeowners in need of an emergency backup power for their essentials

 - Camping and tailgating buffs looking to enhance their experience